tranquilit/pltis_uicomponents/README.md

 ### TTisGrid Component

-Based on TVirtualStringTree grid, this grid works with JSON and mORMot's TDocVariantData for databackend.
+Based on TVirtualStringTree grid, this grid works with JSON and mORMot's TDocVariantData at the backend.

 Main Features:

+- JSON/TDocVariantData data backend
+- design time component Editor to configure title, name, datatype, width, etc, either using sample JSON data from clipboard or Add/Remove column buttons
+- autoconfigure itself, if a TDocVariantData is assigned to grid.Data property
+- handle both expanded or compact JSON data from mORMot providers (array of arrays or array of json objects)
+- user can hide/show columns in runtime
--
+- user can save state/configuration
+- Popup menu for Search, Copy line/cell, delete/select rows, export to CSV file
+- user can customize Popup menu, either hide/show some itens or include new ones
+- user can paste JSON directly on grid

 <img src="./images/tisgrid.png">

 ### TTisTagEditor Component